Moisture Content Analysis Methods | Water Content of Soil and Volatile Matter

 This method covers moisture content analysis and volatile contents for solids and liquids at (moisture content test) temperatures normally at 105°C although other temperatures may be used if specified in the specification.

-The use of high temperatures 500°C are not covered by this method but are described in Ash Determination.
-Both the oven method and Infrared drying is included in this method.
+The use of high temperatures of 500°C is not covered by this method but is described in Ash determination.
+Both the oven method and Infrared drying are included in this method.

 {tocify} $title={Table of Contents}

-C. Calibration of Infrared Desiccation Equipment (Infra red drier) -
+Calibration of Infrared Desiccation Equipment (Infrared drier) -

 2.1 EP 1997 European Pharmacopoeia